What is challenging behaviour in autistic children?

 - Your child has a break from screen time if they use it inappropriately.

-If you’re thinking about using negative consequences, it’s best for you and your child to talk about the consequences in advance.
+If possible, avoid restricting access to your child’s special interest as a negative consequence.
+And if you’re thinking about using negative consequences, it’s best for you and your child to talk about the consequences in advance.
 This way you can help your child understand what will happen if they behave in a particular way or break an agreed rule.

 Consequences aren’t appropriate when your child is: